awuersch/docker-openldap/README.md

 - Send a pull request with your kickass new features and bug fixes
 - Help new users with [issues](https://github.com/osixia/docker-openldap/issues) they may encounter
 - Support the development of this image and star this repo !

+## Security
+If you discover a security vulnerability within this docker image, please send email to the Osixia! team at security@osixia.net.
+For minor vulnerabilities feel free to add an issue here on github.

+Please include as many details as possible.

 ## Quick Start
 Run OpenLDAP docker image: